Off Grid Living: Costs, Considerations and Preparation

 If there is limited water on your land (which is the case with most states in the West), you’ll have to take drastic measures to reduce water usage.
 This could make it impossible for you to grow certain crops or raise livestock.

 In addition to supplying water, you’ll probably also want hot water.
-Solar showers and solar hot water tanks are an easy off-grid solution for the summer months.
-In cold months, you’ll have to be more creative, such as rigging up wood-heated water tanks and bathtubs.
+Solar showers and hot water tanks are an easy, off-grid solution for the summer months.
+You’ll have to be more creative in cold months, such as rigging up wood-heated water tanks and bathtubs.

 For more, read: